“All in all, Vermont is a jewel state, small but precious.” – Pearl S. Buck

 How I visited Vermont multiple times throughout child- and young adulthood without ever trying a maple creemee is a mystery to me!
 Creemees are Vermont’s gelato-esque version of soft serve ice cream: creamy, smooth, cold, delicious, and, above all, mapley.
 If you love maple (real maple, s’il vous plaît!) and ice cream, this is le dessert for you.
 I had my first-ever maple creemee at Dakin Farm in Ferrisburgh.

-Where do you like to travel (and eat) in the summer?
+Where do you like to travel (and what do you like to eat) in the summer?

 Merci for reading and please subscribe and share!